ULPGM: Development

 The extended-range version, known as ULPGM-V3 or ULM-ER, was on display at Aero India 2025.
 It includes laser guidance with passive homing, and a high-definition dual-channel IIR seeker for both day and night operations.
-A dual-thrust solid motor propels the 12.5 kg fire-and-forget missile, giving it a maximum reach of 4 km during the day and 2.5 km at night.
+A dual-thrust solid motor propels the 12.5 kg fire-and-forget missile, giving it a maximum launch altitude of 4 km during the day and 2.5 km at night.
 The range has been increased to 10 km.
 A two-way datalink facilitates re-targeting and mid-course correction.
 The munition can strike a variety of stationary and moving targets thanks to its modular warhead configurations which include an anti-armour version for penetrating tanks, a PCB warhead against bunkers, and a pre-fragmented warhead for anti-personnel role with a higher lethality zone.
 Its circular error probable is around 10 cm.
 It can function in autonomous mode, in settings where real-time control and communication is restricted or jammed.

-The V3 version's high-definition dual-channel seeker allows it to engage a variety of targets in both low- and high-altitude terrain.
+The V3 version's high-definition dual-channel seeker allows it to engage a variety of targets in both low- and high-altitude terrain in day as well as night conditions.
 The lightweight design of the ULPGM-V3 guarantees compatibility with a variety of UAVs.

 Trials

-25 July 2025: The ULPGM-V3 successfully completed flight tests in anti-armour configuration, at the National Open Area Range in Kurnool.
+25 July 2025: The ULPGM-V3 successfully completed flight tests in anti-armour configuration, at the National Open Area Range (NOAR) in Kurnool.
 The flight trials were conducted using a hexacopter UAV developed by DRDO, as a launch platform.
 The missile was made to hit a broad range of targets in both low- and high-altitude environments.
 ULPGM-V3 has a tandem-charge warhead that can defeat tanks with rolled homogeneous armour, and an explosive reactive armour in top-attack mode.
 Within an infantry unit, individual soldiers can carry the missile and operate it.

+19 May 2026: The ULPGM-V3 successfully completed final developmental trials in air-to-ground and air-to-air modes from the NOAR in Kurnool using an integrated Ground Control System.
+The weapon system was integrated with a UAV developed by the NewSpace Research and Technologies (NRT) for the trials.
+The missile was there after cleared for mass production.